wp-plugins/trim-widget-descriptions/readme.txt

 Plugin URI: http://phplug.in/
 Tags: admin, widgets, user interface
 Requires at least: 3.0.0

-Tested up to: 3.8
+Tested up to: 3.8.1
 Stable tag: 0.2.1

-Limit the length of the description under each widget on the the widgets page.
+This plugin allows you to shorten or hide the description under each widget on the the widgets admin page.

 == Description ==

-Limit the length of the description under each widget on the the widgets page.
+This plugin allows you to shorten or hide the description under each widget on the the widgets admin page.

 == Installation ==